You are viewing a story from harrypotterfanfiction.com

 Chapter 2: These Walls

-The cold weather hung on for a few days after the feast had taken place, leaving a chill in the air that not even the wide fireplaces and hanging candles could chase away.
-It did not aid the air of suspicion that fell upon Hogwarts when it was found that Laura White had been floo’ed into Hogwarts.
-Although no one knew exactly why this had been the case, what was clear was that Laura White isolated herself.
+The cold weather hung on for a several days after the start of term.
+It left a chill in the air that the wide fireplaces and the hanging candles couldn’t chase away.
+It certainly did not aid the air of suspicion that had fallen upon the castle when word leaked out that Laura White, the seventh year Ravenclaw, had been floo’d into Hogwarts.

 “Excellent,” Florence said under her breath and rolled her eyes.
 “Ran all the way to chat with us, Lily?
 How kind of you.”

 “Yes,” she said with her hands on her knees, puffing for breath.
 “I’m so unfit!”

 “You said it, not me,” Florence replied, shrugging her shoulders.
 She started walking again with Mary close at her heels.
 Lily fell in beside Mary, her breathing still coming out in laboured gasps.

 “Funny,” she replied.
 She tried to untangle her hair and sighed in exasperation when her hand just got stuck in the tangles.
 “You guys think Laura is being weird, right?
 I was just at dinner with her and…” Lily trailed off and shrugged her shoulders, not really having any other words to add.

 “Is my hair black?”
 Florence said scathingly.
 She took the steps two at a time and waited for the girls to catch up with her on the top of the landing.

 “Exactly, but it doesn’t make any sense.
 I mean, she tells me everything and now I have to, like, drag her through the coals for her to even speak to me,” Lily said, biting her lower lip.
 “What do you think, Mary?”